Revealing Hidden Topology of Complex Vector Beams via Plasmonic Interactions: Generation and Probing of Topologically Encoded CVBs

 \section{Generation and Probing of Topologically Encoded CVBs}

 The CVBs used in our experiment was generated as follows.
 A spatially filtered and collimated laser beam at a wavelength of $\lambda_0 = 780$ nm was passed through a half-wave plate (HWP) followed by a linear polarizer (LP) to prepare the desired input polarization state.
 The beam was then incident on a $Q$-plate with a topological charge of $q = 0.5$ (see Fig. \ref{Experiment}(a)).
 Two lenses, $l_1$ and $l_2$, were used to expand the beam in order to match the aperture size of the $Q$-plate.
-To probe the CVB topological phase, we used a 15 $\mu$m diameter plasmonic circular slit in order to excite the SP field distribution.
+To probe the CVB topological phase, we used a 15 $\mu$m diameter plasmonic circular slit in order to excite the SP field distribution (Other slit diameters have been also tested however this parameter did not affect the results).
 The slit was fabricated using focused ion beam (FIB) milling on a 60~nm-thick gold film deposited on a glass substrate, as shown in the SEM image in Fig. \ref{Experiment}(b).

-The CVB was initially focused to match the spot size to the structure diameter by using objective ($O_1$) with numerical apperature (NA) $0.25$.
-Then, the interference pattern of the generated SPs in the center of the ring was recorded from the glass side using leakage radiation microscopy (LRM) with an oil immersion objective $O_2$ with NA = $1.25/ \times 100$ magnification \cite{hohenau2011surface}, as illustrated in Fig. \ref{Experiment}(c), and $l_3$ and $l_4$ were used as a Rayleigh imaging system to relay the image onto the camera.
+The CVB was initially focused to match the spot size to the structure diameter by using objective ($O_1$) with numerical aperture (NA) $0.25$.
+Then, the interference pattern of the generated SPs in the center of the circular slit was recorded from the glass side using leakage radiation microscopy (LRM) with an oil immersion objective $O_2$ with NA = $1.25/ \times 100$ magnification \cite{hohenau2011surface}, as illustrated in Fig. \ref{Experiment}(c), and $l_3$ and $l_4$ were used as a Rayleigh imaging system to relay the image onto the camera.
 The retardation of the $Q$-plate was tuned by varying the applied voltage, enabling control of the spatial polarization distribution.
 The $Q$-plate's main axis was aligned along the $x$-axis for technical reasons.
 In theory, when the retardation of $\pi$ is provided by the device, incoming horizontal polarization ($\lvert H \rangle$) is expected to be fully converted to a radially polarized vector beam.
 Such distribution of the electric field presumably excites phaseless plasmonic wavefront with a typical constructive interference in the center.
 Experimentally, three distinct input-voltage regimes are observed, each producing a different plasmonic interference field.